qkzk/fm/development.md

 - [ ] Version 0.1.18 : ???

   - [x] preview completion in another color
+  - [x] use notify-send instead of a crate to lower binary size

 - [ ] Version 0.1.50 : safety & memory usage